-Every second year my brother and I head to Melbourne to see family.
-The last 2 trips we have driven down in my brother’s car.
-He had a van this trip which was awesome and a great prop for photos.
+Every second year, Kristy and her brother head from Sydney to Melbourne to see family.
+The last 2 trips, they’ve driven down in her brother’s car, but this time he had a van.
+Cue awesome road trip, banger spots and a great prop for photos.

 Horse Head Rock